amontalenti/home/README.rst

 * rainbow_parentheses_, for matching parens, especially in Lisp
 * repeat_, just makes the ``.`` command more flexible and scriptable
 * simplenote_, integrates with Simplenote notes service
-* surround_, adds a noun to vim for "surroundings", useful for quoting and parens
+* surround_, adds a noun to vim for "surroundings", for quoting and parens
 * syntastic_, for syntax checking, mainly Python and JavaScript
 * tagbar_, for improved code outlines / navigations
 * vim-clojure-static_, for Clojure basic editing support